Code-Institute-Submissions/mmoore483-camping_MayResub/README.md

 ## Future Features

 - Notification of booking status changes via email
+- Administration with regards to approving bookings etc. will be done through the main site with role dependent access rather than going to the django administration part of the app.
 - A Photo Page
 - Business details available in the footer as well as a separate page
 - A Contact Form that automates sending an email to business